Russia's Confirmed Coronavirus Cases Jump to 438 - The Moscow Times

 Russia’s officially reported numbers — which are still smaller than those in European countries — have sparked suspicion as they spiked in the past week.
 Experts warn that Russia's testing capacity is hampered by bureaucracy, while officials warn that the real number of cases is likely much higher.

-Russia has registered just one coronavirus-related death so far.
-Worldwide, the virus has infected more than 420,000 people and killed more than 16,000.
+Russia has registered three coronavirus-related deaths so far.
+Worldwide, the virus has infected more than 460,000 people and killed more than 21,000.